sindresorhus/got/readme.md

 When specified, `prefixUrl` will be prepended to `url`.
 The prefix can be any valid URL, either relative or absolute.
 A trailing slash `/` is optional, one will be added automatically, if needed, when joining `prefixUrl` and `url`.
 The `url` argument cannot start with a `/` when using this option.

-Useful when used with `got.extend()1 to create niche-specific Got-instances.
+Useful when used with `got.extend()` to create niche-specific Got-instances.

 ```js
 const got = require('got');